Jiaozhi: Name

+A research based on historic record and petroglyph suggests the name Jiaozhi originated from Lingnan Yue people's ceremonial sitting posture of "sitting cross-legged" during sacrifices and other important occasions.

 According to Michel Ferlus, the Sino-Vietnamese Jiao in Jiāozhǐ (交趾), together with the ethnonym and autonym of the Lao people (lǎo 獠), and the ethnonym Gēlǎo (仡佬), a Kra population scattered from Guizhou (China) to North Vietnam, would have emerged from *k(ə)ra:w.
 The etymon *k(ə)ra:w would have also yielded the ethnonym Keo/ Kæw kɛːw^{A1}, a name given to the Vietnamese by Tai speaking peoples, currently slightly derogatory.
 In Pupeo (Kra branch), kew is used to name the Tay (Central Tai) of North Vietnam.